What is The State of Arizona Board of Chiropractic Examiners?

 What can the public expect from a doctor of chiropractic?

-- A thorough physical examination to determine conditions which may be appropriate for chiropractic care.
+- A thorough physical examination to determine conditions that may be appropriate for chiropractic care.

 - To be referred to another health care provider for conditions not appropriate for chiropractic care.